 However this doesn’t mean that any smiley face would do.
 A good character design should be memorable and make people want to stop, laugh, covet, or share what they’ve just seen.
 Graphic brands like TokiDoki, Kidrobot, TADO, Noodoll, Artbox, and Momiji have successfully boosted the popularity of cute character art across all types of markets.

-So if you’re feeling inspired, the following 10 tips will help you to incorporate kawaii style into your own creative work!
+We have an article from Jon Burgerman offering general character design tips, but if you’re feeling inspired by kawaii the following 10 tips will help you to incorporate some of that style into your creative work.

 01. Distinct silhouette

 Aim to give your character a unique outline that makes it recognisable even as a silhouette.
 It’s easiest to come up with unusual shapes by drawing freehand so try brainstorming by doodling on paper or a graphics tablet.
 Once you have something good, you can use the sketch as a template for vector art.